MileHacker Logo

 • Solitary Beauty Peak & Jingjiang Princes' City: A peak with superb city views within a walled Ming Dynasty royal residence.
 Combined entrance fee applies.

 Seven Star Park (七星公园): Guilin's largest park, featuring karst formations, a zoo, and a bonsai garden.
-Entrance fees apply for the park and specific points of interest within it.
+Entrance fees apply for the national park and specific points of interest within it.
 Allow several hours to explore.

 Museums & Cultural Institutions